Take action to prevent bullying

 Preventative practices have been shown to reduce the number of bullying incidents that occur by tackling prejudice and increasing empathy and understanding for others through awareness and education.

-Preventative strategies also aimed to teach pupils to self-regulate their behaviour.
-Pupils should be supported to develop an understanding that they should not engage in bullying behaviour because it is not the right thing to do, rather than just because they are told not to.
+Preventative strategies also aimed to teach students to self-regulate their behaviour.
+Students should be supported to develop an understanding that they should not engage in bullying behaviour because it is not the right thing to do, rather than just because they are told not to.

 A focus on positive behaviours and attitudes was also common, with rewards and recognition systems for behaviour as well as achievement.
 Preventative approaches focus on restorative practice and what used to be referred to as ‘no blame’ practices which seek to enlist the ‘bully’ in supporting better outcomes for their victim by understanding the harm they are causing and encouraging them to change or face sanctions.

 Woodside is secondary school in Tottenham; very multicultural and diverse, with over fifty languages spoken by pupils in the school and 85-90% of pupils having English as an Additional Language.
 The school has a large proportion of Turkish/Kurdish and Black Caribbean/African pupils.

 With a diverse pupil cohort, the school stated that they were very aware there was potential of bullying stemming from pupils’ different cultural backgrounds, including experiences, views and words they may use.